cfpb/salesforce-docs/_pages/Testing-&-Debugging.md

 * Salesforce recommends that you have 100% of your scripts covered by unit tests, where possible.

-* In order for a project team to deploy to production at CFPB, it is required that ALL classes and triggers have at least 90% covered by unit tests in order to deploy to production through the release management process.
+* In order for a project team to deploy to production or pre-production instmaces at CFPB, it is required that ALL classes and triggers have at least 90% of code covered by unit tests.

 2. In the case of conditional logic (including ternary operators), execute each branch of code logic.